michaeleii/comm-documentation/docs/pages/login-form-tutorial.md

 - Passport.js
 - EJS

+The aim of this tutorial is to help you learn how to integrate Passport.js to authenticate users in your own web applications.

 ## Pre-requisites

-- Basic knowledge of HTML and CSS
+- Basic knowledge of HTML and CSS and how to use them to build a simple web page.
-- Basic knowledge of Node.js and Express.js
+- Basic knowledge of Node.js and Express.js and how to use them to build a simple web application.
-- Basic knowledge of Express Middlewares
+- Basic knowledge of EJS and how to use it to render HTML templates.
-- Basic knowledge of EJS
+- Basic knowledge of middlewares and how to use them in Express.js.
+- Abilty to use the terminal to run commands.

 ## Project Structure